Alexhuszagh/rust-lexical/README.md

     return (num, b, steps-1)
 ```

 For example, to `s` into the range `[2^52, 2^53)`, we need a a numerator of `247....`, and a denominator of `10^1078`, requiring 1127 iterations to scale the value.
-Similarly, scaling `2.4703282292062327e-324` requires 1127 iterations to scale, showing how Algorithm M scales poorly, even for relatively simple inputs.
+Similarly, scaling `2.4703282292062327e-324` requires 1127 iterations to scale, each in `O(N^2)` time, showing how algorithm M scales poorly, even for very simple inputs.

 In practice, Algorithm M is too slow for production code, and well-established algorithms like [dtoa](https://www.ampl.com/netlib/fp/dtoa.c) use another approach.

-<sup>1</sup> Faster multiplication algorithms are available, however, these algorithms are too slow for small values of `N`, such as in Rust's case.

-**dtoa**
+**bigcomp**

-David M. Gay's `dtoa` implementation is the canonical string-to-float parser, and uses another approach for performance, described in depth [here](https://www.exploringbinary.com/bigcomp-deciding-truncated-near-halfway-conversions/). dtoa represents `b` as an N-bit integer (24 for f32, 53 for f64) and a binary exponent and calculates `b+h` from `b`.
-Finally, dtoa scales `b+h` by a power of 10 such that the calculated value would be from [0, 10), and creates a fraction of big integers.
+David M. Gay's `bigcomp` implementation in `dtoa` is the canonical string-to-float parser, and uses another approach for performance, described in depth [here](https://www.exploringbinary.com/bigcomp-deciding-truncated-near-halfway-conversions/).
+Bigcomp represents `b` as an N-bit integer (24 for f32, 53 for f64) and a binary exponent and calculates `b+h` from `b`.
+Finally, bigcomp scales `b+h` by a power of 10 such that the calculated value would be from [0, 10), and creates a fraction of big integers.
 It then calculates the generated digits from `b+h` by iteratively using calculating the quotient (the digit) and remainder of the fraction, setting the numerator to `10*remainder`.
+Each iteration requires ~1 division operation and `N` multiplication, addition and subtraction operations operations.

 When the digits present in `s` or `b+h` differ from each other, the correct representation is determined.
-Therefore, dtoa requires `N^2` division/modulus operations and `N` multiplication operations, where `N` is the number of native ints in the big integer, similar to Algorithm M. However, dtoa converges in the average case much faster than Algorithm M.
+Therefore, bigcomp requires `N` division operations and `N^2` multiplication operations, where `N` is the number of native ints in the big integer.
+Furthermore, since the number of digits in the input string does not affect the size of the numerator/denominator in bigcomp (but does in algorithm M), bigcomp uses less memory in edge cases and has a lower-order `N` for complex inputs.
+Finally, all halfway representations stop producing digits after ~750 digits, requiring only a simple comparison to categorize larger strings.

-For example, differentiating `s` from `b+h` requires 756 iterations (close to the worst case of 768 iterations), a slight improvement over Algorithm M. However, differentiating `2.4703282292062327e-324` from `b+h` only requires 18 steps, dramatically faster than Algorithm M.

-**Lexical**

-Lexical departs from all of these approaches by using numerical simulations to calc

-By contrast, lexical potentially requires more memory usage for padding bytes to avoid significant rounding error during division.
+**Conclusion**

+In practice, this means for a 750 digit input string with a value near 5e-324, theoretically, algorithm M would perform ~250 times as many division/multiplication operations as bigcomp; for a 15,000 digit input string, nearly 100,000 times as many operations.
+In the worst scenario, for a 1MB string, on x86-64 hardware with a 2.2GHZ processor, using a correct float parser based off algorithm M could take nearly 6 minutes of computation time.
+Luckily, Rust does not implement a correct parser, avoiding denial-of-service attacks based off float parsing, however, it does so at the expense of correctness.
+Bigcomp both is more correct and more performant in all non-trivial cases, and the optimizations for trivial cases make lexical competitive with other float parsers for any input string.

 # License